CLIENT EARTH ET AL. V. EFSA, 16.7.2015 (“CLIENT EARTH”)

 Personal data: The information as to which expert is the author of each comment made by the external experts constitutes personal data even where the information is provided as part of a professional activity.
 Personal data is not the same as private data and, therefore, claiming (i) information does not fall within the scope of private life; or (ii) information has been publish on the internet is irrelevant.
-The characterization of information as personal data does not depend on whether the person objects to the disclosure of that information. (¶¶ 29–33)
+The characterization of information as personal data does not depend on whether the per

 In so far as that information would make it possible to connect to one particular expert or another a particular comment, it concerns identified natural persons and, accordingly, constitutes a set of personal data, within the meaning of Article 2(a) of Regulation No 45/2001.